 In other words, these phones replicate the bokeh effect.
 The dual camera lenses aren’t enough to create it naturally.

 The caveat of using this technology is that it tends to be hit or miss.
 Android devices and iPhones equally suffer from miscalculating the background blur.
 Sometimes it even appears too fake.

 Fortunately, technology keeps improving.
 Newer phones do a better job of creating realistic bokeh.

 Native Camera Apps

 Both the iPhone and Android share the same features.
 In most cases, the only difference is what they call certain functions.
-For instance, the Portrait Mode on an iPhone is called Live Focus on an Android device.
+For instance, Portrait Mode on an iPhone is called Live Focus on an Android device.

 Apps are as important as the camera features on your phone.
 That’s why you need to choose a device that is compatible with the apps you want to use.

 Android also doesn’t offer updates as often as Apple.
 As a consequence, it becomes even more susceptible to faulty apps.
-And this is also one of the reasons why some apps end up becoming incompatible with some Android devices.
+And this is one of the reasons why some apps end up becoming incompatible with some Android devices.

 There are plenty of variables to consider when buying a smartphone.
 But for the most part, choosing between iPhone and Android is all a matter of preference.
-Android devices are just as good if not better as the iPhone.

 Don’t get stuck on the brand.
 Instead, do your research and look at all the specs of the device you want to buy.
 If it has everything you need for taking photos, then that’s the best smartphone camera for you.